Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

     - Issue not yet resolved

   - **Mozilla Firefox** **Internet Explorer** showed an issue with images on What We Do page as blur-effect that used on image did not work.
-    - Issue not yet resolved, after reaching out with tutor support, mentor and doing my own reaserach I have found that backdrop-filter property that I have used in my style.css for blur effect not currently supported on **Mozilla Firefox** **Internet Explorer** which resulted diffrent outcome as compares to Google Chrome and Safari.
+    - After reaching out with tutor support, mentor and doing my own reaserach I have found that backdrop-filter property that I initially used in my style.css for blur effect only supported on **Google Chrom** which resulted diffrent outcome on page while viewing on **Mozilla Firefox**, **Internet Explorer** and also on **iPad** .
+I have therefore removed backdrop-filter property from my style.css, instead i have used background property and add background of #495057cc to image-overlay class which ressolved an issue.

 ## Deployment